-The USC is a Star Citizen community of over 230 members, and we believe our group has something for everyone.
+The USC is a Star Citizen community of 300 members, and we believe our group has something for everyone.
 Visit: (United Space Confederation)

 The United Space Confederation hasn’t always been a government looking to provide a better environment for the inhabitants of our Galaxy; its roots lie with a modest corporation that predates even the UEE itself.
 With Roberts Space Industries completing the first commercially available starship in 2140, and space travel becoming more popular by 2200, Eagle Industries was founded on the eve of 2500 with the promise of consumer-friendly, and affordable ship parts for everyday purchases.

 With the “Cold War” of 2530 between the United Planets of Earth (UPE) and Xi’An Empire, Eagle Industries, like many ship companies at the time, switched from a parts market to a military market supporting the effort to weaponize ships for combat.
 This move to weapons, shields, and other military-grade equipment only doubled when the UPE granted Eagle Industries a contract to develop a Mass Accelerator Cannon (MAC) during the First Teverian War in 2542.